daaimah123/Parent-TimeSwap/ReadMe.md

 ----------------

+**MVP (minimum viable product)**
+* User can create a profile or login to existing profile
+* User post availability on certain dates
+* User search for available parents based on zip code
+* User can chat with other parents to make a playdate request

 **Project description:**
 A parents’ network helping other parents to stay productive by swapping time to help with each other’s children, schedule play dates, and build supportive relationships!